 Since Smith and Carlos only had a pair of gloves between the two of them, Norman suggested they each wear one glove.
 As a result, Smith raised his right hand and Carlos his left.
 But then Norman did something else and said to the Americans “I believe in what you believe.
-Do you have another one of those for me?” he asked pointing to the Olympic Project for Human Rights badge on the others’ chests.
+Do you have another one of those?” he asked pointing to the Olympic Project for Human Rights badge.
 “That way I can show my support in your cause.”
 Smith admitted to being astonished, ruminating: “Who is this white Australian guy?
 He won his silver medal; can’t he just take it and that be enough!”
-No, Norman could not just take his medal and go away quietly.

 Even though it would take many years Smith and Carlos would ultimately be recognized for their actions and support of human rights on the medal stand.
 Norman, however, was vilified in his home country for the rest of his life.
 Despite having run qualifying times, he was banned from the 1972 Summer Olympics and left competitive athletics.
 Australia treated like him like an outsider, his family outcasted, and work impossible to find.
 As John Carlos said, “If we were getting beat up, Peter was facing an entire country and suffering alone.”

-What are you doing to ingrain your legacy onto humanity?
+How often are you ingraining your legacy onto humanity?